SpektraSystems/openshift-container-platform/README.md

 ### Labs Objective
 During this lab, you will deploy Open Shift cluster on Azure and integrate Azure AD Authentication and Azure Container Registry into Open Shift.
 Detailed steps to achieve this is as follows.
-- Get Familiar with Azure Portal and Ansible Tower UI
+- Get Familiar with Azure Portal
 -	Create an Azure AD Application for Authentication
 -	Create a key vault to store SSH Key
 -	Deploy Open Shift using ARM Template